 Details about why we need planetary sustainability, see the article The need of an ethics of planetary sustainability in the International Journal of Astrobiology 2018.

-In the same journal, there is a discussion of the term "planetary sustainability" by Claus Beisbart (2019), and a response by me (forthcoming).
+In the same journal, there is a discussion of the term "planetary sustainability" with Claus Beisbart (2019).

 - "Interplanetary Sustainability.
 Mars as a means of a long term sustainable development of humankind in the solar system?", in: Konrad Szocik (ed.), The human factor in a mission to Mars.
-An interdisciplinary approach, Springer 2019 [forthcoming]
+An interdisciplinary approach, Springer 2019, 157-166

 - „The challenges of cultural sustainability on an (inter)planetary scale“, in: Torsten Meireis and Gabriele Rippl (Eds.),Cultural Sustainability: Perspectives from the Humanities and Social Sciences, Routledge 2019, 98-108